Calgary, Alberta Marriage Commissioner

 What is the difference between a religious or civil ceremony?

-When planning the marriage, a couple may choose a religious or civil ceremony.
-There are no legal differences between these two types of ceremonies:
+When getting married, a couple may choose a religious or civil ceremony.

 Can't we just get married at City Hall?